Pukaskwa National Park

 Pukaskwa National Park (/'pʌkəsɔː/ PUK-ə-saw) is a national park located south of the town of Marathon, Ontario in the Thunder Bay District of northern Ontario, Canada.
 Established in 1978, Pukaskwa is known for its vistas of Lake Superior and boreal forests.
-The park covers an area of 1,878 km2, and protects part of the longest undeveloped shoreline anywhere on the Great Lakes.
+The park covers an area of 1,878 km2, and protects a part of the longest undeveloped shoreline anywhere on the Great Lakes.

 The Hattie Cove Campground is located at the north end of the park and can be accessed via Highway 627, the only road access into the park.
 There are also a number of backcountry campsites located along the 60 km Coastal Hiking Trail which follows the north shore of Lake Superior.
 The Coastal Hiking Trail has two suspension bridges; one across the White River at Chigaamiwinigum and one across the Willow River.
 The Coastal Hiking Trail is part of the long-distance Voyageur Hiking Trail.
 Backcountry campsites are also located along the Coastal Paddling Route, the White River, and the Pukaskwa River.
 In 2017, the 24 km Mdaabii Miikna ("go to shore trail" in Ojibwe) was opened as a shorter backcountry alternative to the Coastal Hiking trail.
 It follows the coastline of Lake Superior in the sheltered Picture Rock Harbour.